Nibleash/NLP_Sentiment_Analysis/README.md

 ## Tokenization using BERT pre-trained model

+For tokenisation and classification, we used the *bert-base-uncased*, which is a pretrained model on English language using a masked language modeling (MLM) objective.
+It has 110M parameters and a size of ~9GB (GPU RAM).
+Also, regarding the tokenized vector size, we hose to keep the default token size for BERT: 128.

 To specify the aspect-term to the model, we tokenize the following:

-sentence [SEP] aspect [SEP] target
+`sentence[SEP]aspect[SEP]target`

 For example, to determine the opinion polarity regarding the target term "wait staff" in the example above, we would tokenize:

-"Wait staff is blantently unappreciative of your business but its the best pie on the UWS!
-[SEP] SERVICE#GENERAL [SEP] Wait staff"
+`wait staff is blantently unappreciative of your business but its the best pie on the uws[SEP]SERVICE#GENERAL[SEP]Wait staff`

 The encode_plus method allows us to tokenize the sentence, but it also
 - Adds special tokens *[CLS]* and *[SEP]* at the start and at the end of the sentence